 Known for the occasional faux pas, Kanye often shoots from the hip and it has landed him in trouble.
 This is something that you really want to avoid when facing tough decisions.
 Do not let emotions ruin any opportunities and when you make the odd mistake – there will be a few – take the opportunity to learn from them.

 5. No risk, no reward

 Yeezus, Red Octobers, G.O.O.D Music….
 Love him or hate him, it’s hard to deny that West is one of the most influential names in the world right now.
 His journey from college dropout to business magnate highlights the old adage, no risk no reward.
-While there were highs, there was also 808s and Heartbreak, arguments with two presidents and that Taylor Swift moment.
+While there were highs, there were also 808s and Heartbreak, arguments with two presidents, and that Taylor Swift moment.